Kucharssim/WALD-EM/README.md

         present in the [`helpers/`](stan/helpers) folder.
     2.
 2.  [`data/`](data/) folder contains data that are used in this project.
+    The eye-tracking data are associated with the article by Renswoude et al. (2019) who used the stimli materials from Xu et al. (2014).

     1.  [`saliency/`](data/saliency/) folder contains all 700 stimuli
-        from the repository by Xu, et al. (2014) (<https://github.com/NUS-VIP/predicting-human-gaze-beyond-pixels>)
+        from the repository by xu2014beyond
+        (<https://github.com/NUS-VIP/predicting-human-gaze-beyond-pixels>)
         converted to saliency maps and saved as `.jpg` files.
 The folder contains [`get_saliency.py`](data/saliency/get_saliency.py)